SoftBank could still walk away from Uber

 “After a long and arduous process of several months it looks like Uber and its shareholders have agreed to commence with a tender process and engage with SoftBank.
 By no means is our investment decided.
 We are interested in Uber but the final deal will depend on the tender price and a minimum percentage shareholding for SoftBank.”

 In other words, the price has not been determined for the tender offer and SoftBank wants to make it clear that it’s still negotiating.
-The company would potentially buy $9 billion worth of shares from existing shareholders at this price.
+The company would potentially buy $9 billion worth of shares from existing shareholders at this price and it would include both common and preferred shares.

 SoftBank would also be investing $1 billion directly in Uber as an extension of the last Series G round, at its last private valuation of nearly $70 billion.
+SoftBank is said to want to own 14% of the company.

 SoftBank’s Monday statement was in response to Uber’s Sunday statement about moving forward on an agreement with SoftBank.
+This is what we were provided with.

 “We’ve entered into an agreement with a consortium led by SoftBank and Dragoneer on a potential investment.
 We believe this agreement is a strong vote of confidence in Uber’s long-term potential.
 Upon closing, it will help fuel our investments in technology and our continued expansion at home and abroad, while strengthening our corporate governance.”